adnaniazi/tailfindr/README.md

                  num_cores = 10)
 ```

 Additionally, tailfindr allows you to save plots that show the tail location and length.
-You can save these plots as interactive .html files by using the `rbokeh` as `plotting_library`.
+You can save these plots as interactive `.html` files by using `rbokeh` as `plotting_library`.
 You can zoom in on the tail region in the squiggle and see the exact location of the tail.

 ``` r
 df <- find_tails(fast5_dir = '/path/to/fast5/folder/',